Graduate Certificate Programs - 2017-18 Graduate Catalog

 This graduate-level certificate program is established to meet the needs of the rapidly changing media and communication industry while providing intellectual leadership to the study of social and interactive media.
 Founded primarily on social scientific knowledge, the strategic applications of social and interactive media are explored.
 This program also exposes students to the process of online and interactive media production to help them better understand the technology and apply it to their practice or research.

 See Media & Communication in the Graduate Programs Offered section of this catalog.

 Graduate students at Bowling Green State University have the opportunity to earn a certificate in Teaching English to Speakers of Other Languages (TESOL).
 This set of courses serves as excellent preparation for those who wish to teach English overseas or for those wishing to pursue further studies in linguistics.
 Some programs outside of the English Department may accept this certificate as part of their graduate degree program.
-See the English Department section of this Graduate Catalog for more information.
+See the English program in the Graduate Programs Offered section of this Graduate Catalog for more information

 This online graduate certificate in technical writing meets the needs of working professionals by providing them with a distance education opportunity to learn advanced theoretical and practical approaches to composing documents and other information products for local and global translation; writing collaboratively online in increasingly more diverse virtual workspaces; and developing best practices for new online writing workspaces that are informed by current technical communication research.